Citroën C2: Versions

 The LX model was the "no-frills" version of the C2 and came with basic equipment, including black plastic bumpers and no fog lamps.

 The L model, produced from 2003 to 2005, came with black lower bumper and door handles, CD player, rear-seat modulation, and no fog lamps.
 The Design included body coloured bumpers and electric windows.

 The SX was the luxury spec.
 It featured 'bumper colour coded paint' and air conditioning, the latter of which increases the 1.1 SX's 0–100 km/h time by 4.5 seconds to 17.2 seconds.

-The Furio, VTR and VTS are the sports models which made the C2's predecessor, the Saxo, famous as an affordable, sporty looking and very fast 'pocket rocket'.
+The Furio, VTR and VTS are continuations of the sports models which made the C2's predecessor, the Saxo, famous as an affordable "pocket rocket".
 The Furio has the same sports body kit as the more expensive VTR and VTS models but lacks their alloy wheels.
 Earlier models of the Furio had 15" Coyote alloys, but these were later replaced with wheel trims from the end of 2003 onwards.

-The VTR also has a 103 PS engine, whereas the VTS, the premium sports model, has a 118 PS engine capable of accelerating from 0 to 100 km/h in 8.0 seconds, seen as sluggish by modern hot hatch standards where the fastest contemporary hot hatch achieved 5.3 seconds (Clio V6), although this is designed to be more insurance friendly.
+The VTR also has a 103 PS engine, whereas the VTS, the premium sports model, has a 118 PS engine capable of accelerating from 0 to 100 km/h in 8.0 seconds.
+This was somewhat sluggish by contemporary hot hatch standards but was designed to be more insurance friendly.

 Other additions that helped the VTS model achieve a low insurance rating (in the United Kingdom) were security-based including deadlocks and a Thatcham Category 1 alarm system which includes perimeter and volumetric detection as well as an engine immobiliser.

 The limited-edition model GT, introduced in September 2004, offered a sporty body kit, with bright red, blue, silver and black paintwork and unique white alloy wheels.
 All GTs have a numbered certificate to show their authenticity.
 Only 2,500 were made, exclusive to the United Kingdom.

 In 2006, there were a number of small revisions to the C2.
 Externally the car looks identical save minor changes to alloy wheels (on the VTR), half colour coded door mirrors, clear side indicator lenses, and white indicator rear lenses.
 Internal changes saw a new stereo with vehicle computer integration and some cosmetic changes to the driver displays and centre console.

 The previous models ran two integrated electrical systems.
 The popular CAN BUS (Controller Area Network, by Bosch) and PSA's proprietary VAN BUS (Vehicle Area Network).

 In 2006, PSA dumped the VAN BUS system for an all CAN-BUS system, giving it better functionality and compatibility with more component manufacturers.
 This required some of the electrical components to be replaced, explaining why the displays, radio/CD and some other electronic equipment were changed.

 The VTR Sensodrive and VTS manual were the two petrol options available for the Australian C2.